ParrotSec/documentation/docs/index.md

 &nbsp;

-&nbsp;

-&nbsp;

 ### Debian Documentation

-Parrot Linux is based on top of the testing branch of Debian GNU/Linux, then most of the [Debian Documentation](https://www.debian.org/doc) is valid for Parrot as well.
+Parrot Linux is based on top of the testing branch of Debian GNU/Linux, so most of the [Debian Documentation](https://www.debian.org/doc) is valid for Parrot as well.

  * [Debian Handbook](https://www.debian.org/doc/manuals/debian-handbook/), the comprehensive user manual
  * [Debian Reference](https://www.debian.org/doc/manuals/debian-reference/), a terse user's guide with the focus on the shell command line